![]() | ![]() | ![]() |

 Currently, English still holds the first place slot with 58.8% of Internet use.
 Russian is in second at 5.3%.
 Spanish represents a close third, with French trailing right behind in fourth.

 China and India currently lead the world in Internet and social media usage.
-By 2023, nearly half of China's population will be using social networks.
-China is not an English-first market, and in India, nearly 90% of residents don't speak English.
+China now has 1.2 billion users, a majority of their current population.
+China is not an English-first market, and in India, nearly 90% of residents don’t speak English.

 Studies suggest that about half of all Twitter posts are written in languages other than English—with Japanese, Spanish, Portuguese and Indonesian consumers being most active.